Showing posts with label LoM. Show all posts

 Will Lars Stop Raskov?

-Will Raskov Stop (and/or Kill) Lars?
+Will Raskov Stop and/or Kill Lars?

-You'll note the Communist Chinese were illustrated in a non-cartoony manner, unlike the Japanese in most World War II comics and animated cartoons!
+You'll note the Communist Chinese were illustrated in a non-cartoony manner, unlike the overly-caricatured Japanese in most World War II comics and animated cartoons!

 (The unfortunate lemon-yellow skin-tone wasn't artist Murphy Anderson's choice, I'm sure.)